SteveBarnett/Remixing/_thinking/zen/kensho-heart-of-zen.md

 ### 7. Taking the High Seat

 - The real teaching is not a string of words, it is the experience of reality itself.
-- Teachings are Iterative expedients, not binding dogma.
+- Teachings are iterative expedients, not binding dogma.

 ### 8. A Wild Fox